reearth/reearth-visualizer/README.md

 <!-- ABOUT THE PROJECT -->
 ## Features
-🔌 Higy extensible with plugins system
+🔌 Highly extensible thanks to the robust plugin system

 💻 Super handy with running on the browser